Subject area: Medicine

 Why choose Medicine at the University of Edinburgh?

-We're ranked in the UK top 10 for medicine by both the Complete University Guide 2018 and the Guardian University Guide 2018.
+We're ranked in the UK's top 10 universities for medicine by both the Complete University Guide 2019 and the Guardian University Guide 2019.

 You will complete an academic year of full-time, research-based study in Year 3, meaning you will graduate with two qualifications: a research-based BMedSci (Hons) and an MBChB.